 Nymboida was established in 1840 by British settlers, and with such violence that the town’s original name was Pandemonium.
 These original settlers later changed the name to Nymboida, after themselves of course.
 Throughout its history, Nymboida has been a key pit-stop for weary travellers, an agricultural centre and a mining town.
 In recent years, it became hydroelectric power supplier when a dam was installed on the Nymboida river.
 This created an opportunity for tourism, and the Nymboida white water rafting industry was born.

 After thriving for many years, the power company unexpectedly shut down and the effect was devastating.
 By this point the town was built around the white-water rafting community.
 Now they could no longer operate without the dam to divert the water.
 The community banded together, volunteering their time to keep the centre going.
 They adapted to their new environment with canoe and kayak tours.
 It was still a struggle, until Stray and their awesome passengers came along!
-Thanks to the ongoing support of Stray passengers, the centre has finally been able to pay their staff, and make investments into the future of tourism in Nymboida.
-How incredible to know that we’re making a difference and supporting a small community to thrive!
+Thanks to the early support of Stray, the centre was able to pay their staff and make investments into the future of tourism in Nymboida.
+It’s now an independent resort in its own right.
+How incredible to know that we made a difference and helped a small community to get back on its feet.

 Now for a Canoe Tour